waynemorphic/waynemorphic/README.md

   <h2 align="center">Who am I:question:</h2>
   <p align="center">
     <samp>
      🏫 My name is Wayne Kirimi.
 I am a hands-on software engineer based in Nairobi, Kenya, with over two years experience in building and maintaining highly scalable and available software and web applications.
-I secretly enjoying writing unit, integration and end to end tests.
-Wayne is enthusiastic about finding optimal solutions to problems using software tools.
+I secretly enjoy writing unit, integration and end to end tests.
+Wayne is always chasing the thrill of finding and fixing bugs and ever enthusiastic about finding optimal solutions to problems using software tools.
     </samp>
   </p>
   <p align="center">